-If the PHA chooses to schedule an annual reexamination for completion prior to the family's anniversary date for administrative purposes, the effective date will be determined by the PHA.
-If the family causes a delay in processing the annual reexamination, decreases in the family share of the rent will be applied prospectively, from the first day of the month following completion of the reexamination processing.
+If the PHA chooses to schedule a recertification for completion prior to the family's anniversary date for administrative purposes, the effective date will be determined by the PHA.
+If the family causes a delay in processing the recertification, decreases in the family share of the rent will be applied prospectively, from the first day of the month following completion of the reexamination processing.